 Civil Engineers work for the benefit and well-being of society – including both the environment and humankind.
 As a membership organisation and an employer, ICE values diversity and works to create a fairer environment free from harassment and discrimination and one in which everybody feels included and valued.

-All our members and staff should feel able to challenge prejudice and approach their work with open and critical minds.
+All our members and staff should feel able to challenge prejudice, whether racism, sexism, homophobia, transphobia, ageism, ableism, faith-based or social class-based discrimination, and approach their work with open and critical minds.

 ICE recognises that some of its members may work in countries where people are criminalised, victimized or harassed on the basis of sexual orientation or gender identity.
 While ICE expects that its members will abide by local laws, this does not imply that such laws are condoned or deemed fair or appropriate.